ianisms/SmartThings.NETCoreWebHookSDK/README.md

 # SmartThings.NETCoreWebHookSDK

 ## Description
-SDK for building webhook automations with NET Core.
+SDK for building SmartThings webhook automations using NET Core.

 ## Samples
 There is a sample ASP NET Core and a sample Azure Functions app.
 Both samples allow for a very basic WebHook based SmartApp that uses a single-page configuration to display a single section with a boolean toggle and a list of switches.
 The samples also show how to subscribe to / handle events for the switches.